Author has written 4 stories for Star Wars, and Halo.

 I just got done reading (or, well, stopping the reading of) a fiction that, at first, developed nicely.
 Good plot, good characters.
 Not scintillating, but solid.
 There's a lot to said for that in writing.
 I was just thinking to myself, I'll leave a review, when out of the mouth of one of the characters came a completely random and unnecessary rant about how "bigoted and homophobic those conservative right-wing Christian Republicans are!
 Bastards!"

 Hmm.
 I grunted in surprise.
 I had thought the author was better than this, but oh well.
 I neglected to see the trap!
-I'm too trusting, see. ;-) Anyway, I read on for another chapter, when suddenly, gay smut ensued (on a T rated fic, by the way), followed by another rant about how evil those damn Christians are!
+I'm too trusting, see. ;-) Anyway, I read on for another chapter, when suddenly, another rant about how evil those damn Christians are!
 They probably eat babies!
 And, as if this wasn't enough, the author went on to insert a token Christian character so that more hatred could be directed at said character.
 The trap snapped shut.

 I closed the fic right there.
 I pondered leaving a review for a moment just to nicely make my point, but I thought, ah, Hell.
 That'll do jack squat.
 So I decided to compain about it here.
 The crux of this post is to say this: